nickuraltsev/finity/README.md

 let attemptCount = 0;

-// Create a new state machine which controls the execution of some asynchronous operation. const stateMachine = StateMachine
+// Create a new state machine which controls the execution of some asynchronous operation.
+// If the operation fails, it will be retried until it succeeds or the number of attempts reaches the limit.
+// If a cancellation request is recieved, the operation is cancelled. const stateMachine = StateMachine
   .configure()
     .initialState('ready')